alexanderluiscampino/udacity-nano-da/p5/README.md

 exercised_stock_options, bonus and salary.
 Email features are not high on the list, but they were included in the set anyway.
 Only deferral payments and from_messages were not included by `GridSearchCV`.

+## Validation and cross-validation

+> What is validation, and what’s a classic mistake you can make if
+> you do it wrong?
+How did you validate your analysis?

+Validation means fitting your model on training set, but then verifying it on a different data - a test set.
+If you do it wrong, you end up with an overfitted model, i.e. one that performs very well on the data you trained it with, and then fails to perform on any new data.

+The simplest way would be to set apart some records from our data set, and not use them in training.
+Instead, those records would be only used for testing.
+There's a helper method in `scikit-learn` called `cross_validation.train_test_split` that does just that.
+It is also possible to overfit the model to the test set, and to avoid that, the data can be split even further into three sets: training set to fit the model, test set to do a first evaluation pass, and validation set to do a final evaluation pass.

+However, when we already have too few data points, removing some of our data that we could learn from can be harmful for the model.
+Here, cross-validation enters the scene.
+Cross-validation means that the dataset is randomly split into `k` smaller sets. `k - 1` sets are used for training, and the last one for validation, and the procedure is repeated `k` times.
+This is called **k-fold CV**.

+In `scikit-learn`, several implementations are available, namely:

+* `StratifiedKFold` is a variation of k-fold which returns stratified
+folds: each set contains approximately the same percentage of samples of each target class as the complete set.

+* `ShuffleSplit` will generate a user defined number of independent train / test dataset splits.
+Samples are first shuffled and then split into a pair of train and test sets.

+* `StratifiedShuffleSplit` is a variation of ShuffleSplit, which returns stratified splits, i.e which creates splits by preserving the same percentage for each target class as in the complete set.

+In this project, `StratifiedShuffleSplit` was used to split the data and select the parameters that perform the best out of 1000 such splits.
+This is what `tester.py` uses as well.
+Stratification is necessary here since we have much less POIs than non-POIs, and we don't want to train on a set that only includes members of one class by accident.

 ## Scoring the grid search